"Hide not your Talents. They for use were made. What's a sundial in the shade." (Benjamin Franklin)

 Backgrounds and content

-In today’s world of international mobility, chances are you will have to sell yourself to someone who does not speak your native language.
-So you may need to provide your resume and/or curriculum
+In today’s world of international matrix structures, chances are you will have to sell yourself to someone who does not speak your native language.
+So you may need to provide your resume

-vitae (CV) in English.
-It is essential to have an up-to-date English copy ready at all times.
+and/or curriculum vitae (CV) in English.
+It is essential to always have an up-to-date English copy ready.

 Many of the executives who make hiring decisions read CVs and resumes electronically while travelling.
 It’s helpful if they are both easy to read and understand.

 Your career – your story – should be accurate and compelling.
 Talk about accomplishments and avoid redundancies.

 There is no “one-size-fits-all” resume.
 Tailor the content of your resume to the job description you are applying for.

 In today’s fast-paced working environments, it is quite rare for decision makers to take the time to read two or three application documents (CV, work certificates, diploma, etc.) in